Code-Institute-Submissions/hogwarts-house-sorting/README.md

 ### Content

+- The structure and sections of content are taken from the README.md exemplar file developed by [Kera Cudmore](https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md).

 Who wrote the content for the website?
 Was it yourself - or have you made the site for someone and they specified what the site was to say?
 This is the best place to put this information.

 ###  Media